EBolle/NLP-Weather-dataset/README.md

 Due to the size of the data we will be utilizing Spark on EMR (AWS).
 Note that if you do not want to use Spark on EMR I have included some code snippets in /local_python which allow you to process most of the data locally, even if you have a computer with low memory.
 However, once you want to join these processed data sources it becomes very tedious to do that locally due to the size of the data.
-Therefore, I would recommend to use Spark om EMR.
+Therefore, I would recommend to use Spark on EMR.

 ## Dataflow